fireship-io/fireship.io/content/lessons/twitter-inspired-follow-system-with-firebase-and-angular/index.md

 ## Extra Credit - Scaling up

 <p>What happens when your app gets huge and Justin Bieber has 500 million followers?
 The database queries will start to drag down performance.
-A better way to handle the the user count is with a background task that updates the count whenever there is new activity.
+A better way to handle the user count is with a background task that updates the count whenever there is new activity.
 Firebase cloud functions allows you to run tasks wherever their is a new write operation.
 This would allow you to save a user count for a user in the background, then you would only need a single key-value pair to to get the follower count. </p>

 ```
 userId